Datsun 510: Popularity

 Affordable performance combined with simple mechanicals helped the Datsun 510 remain a popular automotive enthusiast's car for many years after its discontinuation.
 Avid collectors can be found around the world with significant numbers in the U.S., Australia, and New Zealand.

 One advantage of the early Datsun cars is that many of the parts were interchangeable – engines, transmissions, and suspension setups, for example, were all similar enough to swap with minor modifications.
 This allowed the Datsun 510 to be easily upgraded from the 1.6l – L16 engine, to the 1.8l – L18 engine, and later to the 2.0L L20B engine, and to go from the four-speed manual transmission to the 63 mm (shaft-center distance) five-speed transmissions made available for the early (S10) 200SX and (A10) HL510, and the 71 mm five-speed transmissions used in the (S30 & S130) 280-series Z cars, 1980 to '83 (S110) 200SX, the 1977 to '80 (810) 810, the 1981 to '84 (910) 810/Maxima/Bluebird, and the C210/R30 series of Skylines.
 The 71 mm five-speed transmissions also saw extensive use in the 620/720/D21 series pick-up trucks in both long and short (rare) extension-housing versions.

-Its positive reputation in North America also led to Nissan re-using the 510 model name there later on for the unrelated, 1978–1981 Nissan Stanza 'A10' in an effort to capture this range's glory - an effort reviewers considered a failure.
+Its positive reputation in North America also led to Nissan re-using the 510 model name there later on for the unrelated, 1978–1981 A10-series Nissan Violet in an effort to capture this range's glory - an effort reviewers considered a failure.

 Hot Wheels manufactures several versions of the car.